12 ways to save money on gyms

 The first person you speak to when entering a gym (which will likely be the reception desk) will be trying to sell you a membership.
 No matter how charming (or hot) they are, their ultimate goal is to make you part with your money and then agree to part with more money every month for the rest of your life.
 They are sales people.

 There is also a well-recognised phenomenon whereby a lot of people spend the Christmas period sat on their arse watching Jamie Oliver’s Oily Christmas.
 It makes people want to stuff their face with turkey leftovers and Quality Street, and come January, they collectively feel like what Katie Hopkins lovingly refers to as 'fatties'.
 This in turn gives rise to the influx of new gym memberships taken out in the New Year, many of which are almost never used thereafter.

-The Daily Mail claimed that in 2011 neglected gym memberships and slimming classes cost the average adult £303 per year, meaning that as a country, in 2011 we paid £37m for absolutely nothing and it's likely to be worse now (the price of 'nothing' rises with inflation).
+The Mirror claimed that in 2016 11% of people neglected their January gym purchases, wasting up to £564 a year, meaning that as a country, we paid £558m for absolutely nothing and it's likely to be worse now (the price of 'nothing' rises with inflation).

 One way to avoid becoming a gym dropout is to try before you buy, just to make sure you can actually fit gymming into your weekly routine for example, or if you actually enjoy it.
 More on how to do this below.